 5) In the event that part of the article had been previously published in another journal (redundant or duplicate publication), the details should be specified here and declare that it is in possession of the necessary publication permits of its author and editor.

-The original and short original articles are evaluated by two or more reviewers, who are selected according to their experience in the respective topic, based mainly on publication indicators.
-Likewise, in most cases, it is supported by expert peers in biostatistics and epidemiology that will focus on the methodological aspects of the studies.
+The Journal of the Faculty of Human Medicine uses the external peer review system to guarantee the quality of the articles it publishes.
+Original and short original articles, review articles, case reports and special articles will be evaluated by two or more external reviewers.
+Letters to the editor, in addition to the editorial team, may be evaluated by at least one external reviewer.
+The reviewers are selected according to their experience in the respective subject, based mainly on publication indicators.
+Only those articles with favorable evaluations and that have resolved the comments sent are published.
+Likewise, in most cases, there is the support of peer experts in biostatistics and epidemiology who will focus on the methodological aspects of the studies.
 (See Evaluation sheet for original articles).
-All authors must comply with the submission of signed forms:
+All authors must comply with the sending of the signed forms:

 The average response time between receipt of the article and the decision of the editing committee varies between one to four months, depending on the speed of our reviewers and the response of the authors.
 Review articles, symposium articles, special section articles and case reports are evaluated by one or more reviewers.
 The editorials, letters to the editor, prominent personalities of public health and articles requested by the Journal (do not include those mentioned in the previous items), are evaluated only by the Editorial Board, except in cases where by agreement the participation of a external pair.